 Firefox's light and dark modes are also treated as themes and correspond to Firefox's light and dark themes.
 While users can freely choose between the light or dark theme, their devices will default to the light or dark theme depending on what mode their operating system is set to.

-You can read about Firefox's support for certain high contrast mode themes under this guide's accessibility section below.
+You can read about Firefox's support for certain high contrast mode themes in this guide's accessibility section below.

 You can find background color values for light and dark themes under backgrounds.

 Further WCAG resources:

 Acorn strives for WCAG 2.1 minimum contrast guidelines.